alicehe2003/AnalyticsTracker2025/analytics-tracker/DESIGN.md

 ## Content

 For a piece of content, what is the total and distribution of likes, views, shares, and comments across all platforms?
+On each platform, what is its title, hashtags, sponsorship status, ad status, date posted, and additional notes?

 For a piece of content, what is the production cost, revenue (ad revenue or sponsorship), and profit made per platform?

 How many pieces of content did I post in the last X days, months, years, per platform?

 Filtering and sorting (AND operation):
-- Sort content by highest views, highest revenue, and most recently posted.
+- Sort content by highest views, highest revenue, alphabetic by title, and most recently posted (default).
 - Filter content by sponsored or not.
 - Range of views (lower and upper bound).
 - Range of revenue (lower and upper bound).